Shaaali/identity-apps/docs/guides/applications/spa-react.md

     E.g., https://myapp.io/login

     ::: tip
-    If you want to use a sample application to try out the Angular SPA flow, click **Add Now** to use the authorized redirect URL for the sample app.
+    If you want to use a sample application to try out the React SPA flow, click **Add Now** to use the authorized redirect URL for the sample app.
     :::

 5. Click **Register**.

-6. On the **Quick Start** tab, click **Angular**.
+6. On the **Quick Start** tab, click **React**.

 7. Select the path you want to follow and follow the steps given on the console to get started.
-    - **Integrate your application**: If you have an existing Angular application that you want to integrate with Asgardeo, select this option.
+    - **Integrate your application**: If you have an existing React application that you want to integrate with Asgardeo, select this option.
-    - **Try out a sample**: If you want to try out the flow and see how it works with a sample Angular application, select this option.
+    - **Try out a sample**: If you want to try out the flow and see how it works with a sample React application, select this option.

-You have successfully set up a single page angular application with basic configurations!
+You have successfully set up a single page React application with basic configurations!

 ## What's next?